ikouchiha47/ikouchiha47.github.io/_posts/2024-02-05-how-containers-work.markdown

 ### user_namespaces

 As described above user namespace is a collection of capabilities, user ids etc. In addition they can be nested.

 There can be multiple nestations.
-The parent namespace will see the child namespaces having the same `user ID`.
-And hence have access to all the files.
+The parent namespace will see the child namespaces having the same `user ID`.And hence have access to all the files.

 However the child namespaces cannot interract with the parent namespaces.
 Because to the child namepsace, the child namespaces perceives itself as PID: 1.
 So its world starts from itself.

 ### mount_namespaces

 This are a bit complicated.
 Mount namespaces provide isolation of the list of mounts seen by the processes in each namespace instance.
 Thus, the processes in each of the mount namespace instances will see distinct single-directory hierarchies.

 This lets us mount and unmount filesystems, without affecting the whole system.
 So in case of `docker`, each container can have its own root file system, in isolation, and also not affect any other containers or host filesystem.

 Mount namespace can also be nested, but the visibility of the mounted or unmounted filesystem depends on the `propagation_type` configuration.

 This configuration is provided during the `mount` phase.

 The [docs](https://www.man7.org/linux/man-pages/man7/mount_namespaces.7.html) provide examples into how mount and visibility works.
 But here are the key details.

 Depending on the propagation_type type for each mount, the mount and unmount events are propagated to peers.
 Why do we need peers?
 In order to be able to automatically mount filesystems into all mount namespaces (depedning on scenario), linux needed something called `shared subtrees`.